This treatment is offered by Dr. Michael Mason-Wood, ND

 The first is to take a detailed history of the patient’s complaint looking if there was an injury, surgery or illness preceding the onset of symptoms.
 This can be a lengthy process as some problems may trace back to injuries from childhood.
 The body responds to injury and illness with an “alarm reaction”.
 The autonomic nervous system controls circulation in the body and when there is illness or injury it changes circulation to the affected area of the body.
 Interference fields occur when normal circulation is not restored after the illness or injury is healed.

 The second method is by palpitating scars to see if there is a change in the patients muscle strength.
 All tissue generates electricity which in turn generates an electromagnetic field.
 Tissue that has inadequate circulation, such as tissue affected by an interference field, will have a weaker electromagnetic field.
 This field can be boosted temporarily by the touch of another individual which causes muscles around the area to become weaker.
-Therefore; by palpitating specific spots and testing muscle strength a physician can locate interference fields.
+Therefore; by palpitating specific spots and testing muscle strength a practitioner can locate interference fields.

 Are There Any Risks Associated With Neural Therapy?